epam/TimebaseCryptoConnectors/README.md

 # Timebase Data Connectors

-With [TimeBase Community Edition](https://github.com/finos/TimeBase-CE) you get access to a number of [market data and trade connectors](#available-connectors) for the most popular vendors that allow receiving data and recording it in [TimeBase streams](https://kb.timebase.info/community/overview/streams).
+With [TimeBase Community Edition](https://github.com/finos/TimeBase-CE) you get access to a number of [market data connectors](#available-connectors) for the most popular vendors that allow receiving data and recording it in [TimeBase streams](https://kb.timebase.info/community/overview/streams).

 ## Basic Principles